Gavin-OP/CSCI3100-ChatU/backend/README.md

                 message: 'Tweet successfully deleted'
             }
             ```

-- `/tweet/createTweet`
+- `/tweet/create`

     - Usage: Create a new tweet in the db
-    - post
+    - POST
     - Input:
-       body:

         ```javascript
         {
                         content: string,
-                        time: date,
-                        user: num, // (i.e., user_id of the user who posts this tweet),
+                        image: files,
-                        privacy_state: boolean, // 0 if everyone can see the tweet; 1 if only self can see the tweet
+                        privacy_state: boolean, // false if everyone can see the tweet; true if only self can see the tweet
                         tag: string,
         }
         ```
-       (optional depending on whether user has uploaded image(s)) files: an array, called 'pic', of objects, each being an image file
+    - Output:

-    - Success output:
+        Success output:

-            ```javascript
             {
-                "Create tweet successfully"
+                "message": "Create tweet successfully",
+                "action_status": true
             }

-            ```
+        Failure outpu
 - `/tweet/createRetweet`
     - Usage: Create a new retweet in the db
     - post